Solar panel: Vertical bifacial solar array

-Vertical bifacial solar cells are oriented towards east and west to catch the sun's irradiance more efficiently in the morning and evening.
+Vertical bifacial solar panels are oriented towards east and west rather than south, this allows them to utilize the sun's irradiance more efficiently in the morning and evening.
+In most cases this results in a slightly lower total output, but matches energy demand better than a south facing installation and helps reduce the duck curve problem.
 Applications include agrivoltaics, solar fencing, highway and railroad noise dampeners and barricades.
 Vertical bifacial solar panels are well suited for high-latitude locations, such as the Nordics, due to the low average solar altitude angle.